• Skip to primary navigation

 Enable Hidden Administrator Account Using PowerShell

-3. Once the command is executed, you can restart the computer and access the Hidden Administrator account from the Sign-in screen.
+3. Restart the computer and you will be able to access the Hidden Admin account on the login screen.

 At any time, you can disable the Hidden Admin Account on your computer by using Get-LocalUser -Name “Administrator | Disable-LocalUser.